domain-driven-design/ddd-lite-example/README.md

 - API tests.
 API testing is implemented using E2E tests.
 The goal of API testing is to verify that the overall process is smooth, and only test the normal process.

 ## TODO
+- connect GroupRequest and Group(one GroupRequest one Group)
+- define the group creator
 - format of time in response
 - name of GroupApplication or GroupRequest
 - set Authorization in admin test